krutoo/input-mask/readme.md

 JavaScript lib for making static masked inputs

-## What is it?

-This package also contains parts for build your own solution to provide input masking.

-There is a several functions:

-- `createReducer`: returns reducer which takes *input state* and *change action* and returns the *new state*
-- `defineChanges`: takes *current state* and *next state* and returns *change action*

-## Goals
+## Features

 - only static masks (fixed number of characters)
-- able to work with pure DOM inputs
+- working with pure DOM inputs
 - able to make solutions for React/Vue/Angular based on this library

 ## Usage